 If you see blood in your urine consistently or often, be sure to take it seriously.
 Let a healthcare professional know about your concerns and advocate for yourself.

 Blood may make your urine look red, pink, or brown.
 You may also see spots of blood on toilet paper after wiping.
-However, microscopic amounts of blood may not always be visible to the eye.
+However, microscopic amounts of blood may not always be visible.

 If you’re at higher risk of bladder cancer, talk with a doctor about getting regular urine tests as a failsafe.